 Opportunities should be considered over the short-, medium- and long-term horizons, and should account for both the physical and transitional impacts of climate change.

-Over the past few years, CDP have expanded their sector-specific questions, including an increased focus on the financial services sector.
+Over the past few years, CDP has expanded its sector-specific questions, including an increased focus on the financial services sector.
 This trend has been driven by investors’ desire for a more meaningful comparison between sector competitors.

 But this approach also benefits the reporting companies themselves.
 Sector-focused reporting can:

-For companies in sectors not already required to provide additional disclosure, it is important to ensure that you remain informed of changes to the CDP questionnaires in 2020.
+For companies in sectors not already required to provide additional disclosures, it is important to ensure that you remain informed of changes to the CDP questionnaires.
+You can do this by reading our FAQS page or by downloading our CDP Guide to achieving a high CDP score in 2021.

 Regardless of CDP requirements, consideration should always be given to how climate change may impact the sector beyond your own business.